jvrenes/trivia/backend/api_reference.md

 - General:
     - Delete a given question based on the question id passed in the endpoint.
-    - Returns a succes value and the question id that has been deleted.
+    - Returns a success value and the question id that has been deleted.
     - Sample : ```curl -X DELETE http://127.0.0.1:5000/questions/9```

 ```